Controllable Sequence Editing for Biological and Clinical Trajectories: Data Experimental Setup

 \subsubsection{Generating data splits}

-We generate a standard patient-centric random split for benchmarking model performance (\textbf{R1-R2}), and a series of increasingly challenging data splits via SPECTRA~\cite{ektefaie2024evaluating} to evaluate model generalizability (\textbf{R3}).
-We describe in detail the process of constructing SPECTRA data splits:
+We generate a standard patient-centric random split for benchmarking model performance (\textbf{R1-R2}), and a series of increasingly challenging data splits via SPECTRA~\citep{ektefaie2024evaluating} to evaluate model generalizability (\textbf{R3}).
+We describe in detail the process of constructing SPECTRA data splits.

-SPECTRA~\cite{ektefaie2024evaluating} creates a series of splits with decreasing cross-split overlap or similarity between the train and test sets.
-By training and testing models on these splits, we can assess model performance as a function of cross-split overlap (Appendix Figure~\ref{fig:supp_spectra_cso}).
+SPECTRA~\citep{ektefaie2024evaluating} creates a series of splits with decreasing cross-split overlap or similarity between the train and test sets.
+By training and testing models on these splits, we can assess model performance as a function of cross-split overlap (Fig.~\ref{fig:supp_spectra_cso}).
 SPECTRA refers to this relationship as the spectral performance curve, which provides insight into how well a model generalizes to less similar data.
 When a new dataset split is encountered, it can be plotted as a point on this curve.
-The area under the spectral performance curve (AUSPC) serves as a metric of model generalizability and enables comparisons across models (Appendix Table~\ref{tab:auspc}).
+The area under the spectral performance curve (AUSPC) serves as a metric of model generalizability and enables comparisons across models (Tab.~\ref{tab:auspc}).

 To generate a split with SPECTRA, a similarity definition and a SPECTRA parameter (SP) value between 0 and 1 are required.
-SP controls the level of cross-split overlap (Appendix Figure~\ref{fig:supp_spectra_cso}): values closer to 0 create splits resembling classical random splits, while values closer to 1 produce stricter splits with minimal or no overlap between train and test sets.
+SP controls the level of cross-split overlap (Fig.~\ref{fig:supp_spectra_cso}): values closer to 0 create splits resembling classical random splits, while values closer to 1 produce stricter splits with minimal or no overlap between train and test sets.
 For example, at an input of 1, no similar samples are shared between the train and test sets.

 For eICU and MIMIC-IV, we define two patients as similar if: (1)~they are of the same gender, (2)~they are born in the same decade, and (3)~they share at least one ICD-9 or ICD-10 category.
 We exclude ICD-9 and ICD-10 codes that are present in more than 50\% of patients to avoid overly generic features.
 SPECTRA systematically prunes similar patients to produce splits.
-For this study, we generate 20 splits with SP values that are evenly spaced between 0 and 1 (Appendix Figure~\ref{fig:supp_spectra_cso}).
-Given a train and test set, cross-split overlap is defined as the proportion of samples in the train set that are similar to at least one sample in the test set (Appendix Figure~\ref{fig:supp_spectra_cso}).
+For this study, we generate 20 splits with SP values that are evenly spaced between 0 and 1 (Fig.~\ref{fig:supp_spectra_cso}).
+Given a train and test set, cross-split overlap is defined as the proportion of samples in the train set that are similar to at least one sample in the test set (Fig.~\ref{fig:supp_spectra_cso}).